San Remo (NSW)

 San Remo is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-San Remo's dwelling structure, as per the latest Census data, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in San Remo was at 26.7%, with mortgaged dwellings at 38.7% and rented ones at 34.7%.
-The median monthly mortgage repayment was $1,625, lower than Sydney metro's average of $2,427.
-The median weekly rent figure in San Remo was $380, compared to Sydney metro's $470.
-Nationally, San Remo's mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+San Remo's dwelling structure, as per the latest Census, was 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in San Remo stood at 26.7%, with mortgaged dwellings at 38.7% and rented ones at 34.7%.
+The median monthly mortgage repayment was $1,625, below Sydney metro's average of $2,427.
+Median weekly rent in San Remo was $380, compared to Sydney metro's $470.
+Nationally, San Remo's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing